BlackSky Technology Inc. (BKSY) Shares Down Despite Recent Market Volatility

 Lake Street gave a rating of “Buy” to BKSY, setting the target price at $6 in the report published on July 26th of the previous year.

-During the last 5 trading sessions, BKSY fell by -8.30%, which changed the moving average for the period of 200-days by +31.69% in comparison to the 20-day moving average, which settled at $1.8441.
-In addition, BlackSky Technology Inc. saw 20.78% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, BKSY fell by -23.96%, which changed the moving average for the period of 200-days by +15.87% in comparison to the 20-day moving average, which settled at $1.8150.
+In addition, BlackSky Technology Inc. saw -5.19% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for BKSY